How to Decide if a Survey Company is Legitimate

 6. Don’t give out your data to companies who will contact you.

-One of the easiest ways to protect your information is by not giving it out to companies in the first place.
-If a company contacts you, and you’re unsure if they are legitimate, don’t give out any information until you have checked them out.
+One of the easiest ways to protect your information is to avoid giving it to companies in the first place.
+If a company contacts you and you’re unsure if they are legitimate, don’t give out any information until you have checked them out.

 You can do this by looking at their website for information about how they handle data privacy.
-If they don’t have any information on their website, or if the information is vague and doesn’t answer your questions, it’s best to avoid doing business with them.
+If they don’t have any information on their website or if the information is vague and doesn’t answer your questions.

 7. Don’t give out your financial information without knowing how they will use it and how they will protect it.

-One of the main reasons people these days are so weary of how they share their financial information is how they use it and how they protect it.
+One of the main reasons people are so weary of sharing their financial information these days is how they use it and protect it.

 You never want to give out your personal information or financial information without knowing how they use it and how they protect it.